Convair XF-92: Delta research

 Construction was well underway at Vultee Field in Downey, California when North American Aviation took over the Vultee plants in summer 1947.
 The airframe was moved to Convair's plant in San Diego, and completed in the autumn.
 In December it was shipped without an engine to NACA's Ames Aeronautical Laboratory for wind tunnel testing.
 After testing was completed, the airframe was returned to San Diego, where it was fitted with a 4250 lbf Allison J33-A-21 engine.

-By the time the aircraft was ready for testing, the concept of the point-defense interceptor seemed outdated and the (now redesignated) F-92 project was cancelled.
-They also decided to rename the test aircraft as the XF-92A.
+By the time the aircraft was ready for testing, the concept of the point-defense interceptor seemed outdated and the (now redesignated) F-92 project was cancelled; the test aircraft was nevertheless completed as the XF-92A.